sergeylukin/browsersync-example/README.md

 I'd like to thank following resources as this project wouldn't exist or wouldn't be that awesome without them:

-- [code4startup.com](https://code4startup.com/) for encouraging me to write   a blog post (link coming soon!) which this project comes along with
+- [code4startup.com](https://code4startup.com/) for encouraging me to write   a [blog post](https://code4startup.com/startuphack/real-time-web-development-against-multiple-devices) which this project comes along with

 - Great [Golden Cocoon palette](http://www.colourlovers.com/palette/3819835/Golden_Cocoon)
   from [colourlovers.com](http://colourlovers.com)